 Back by popular demand, “Stuck On Art”!

-LSR7 teams from the middle and high schools will work from 10 am to 1 pm on Saturday, October 12, in the main intersection of Third Street and SW Main Street, to create original artwork on large banners using only black masking tape.
+LSR7 teams from the middle and high schools will work from 10 am to 1 pm on Saturday, October 11, 2020, in the main intersection of Third Street and SW Main Street, to create original artwork on large banners using only black masking tape and cutting tools.
 You won’t want to miss this creative approach to subject matter incorporating design principles such as balance, contrast, emphasis, movement, proportion and variety.
 Superior craftsmanship and technique collide with creative expression in this unique exhibition.

-Students must find their design inspiration from popular culture and include a reference to downtown!
-Modern popular culture is transmitted via the mass media and aimed particularly at young people.
-Fashion, music, entertainment, movies, video games, television, politics, social media and sports can all be used as inspiration.
+Students will be challenged to find their design inspiration from the 2020 theme.
 We can’t wait to see what these amazingly imaginative and expressive students create LIVE on Saturday morning!

 Participating schools are: Bernard Campbell Middle School, Pleasant Lea Middle School, Summit Lakes Middle School, Lee’s Summit High School, Lee’s Summit North High School, and Lee’s Summit West High School.